ochameleon/monomath-font/README.md

 ## Modified
 Too many to list all of them, only major changes reported

+Horizontal and Vertical, Single and Double, Monodirectional and Bidirectional, Short and Long, Arrow have an increased angle point of 39points.
+Also until ↮

 Latin Small Letter L                    l
 Latin Capital Letter U                  U
 Latin Small Letter U                    u